OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Appendix A

-<justification> Estimated based on local cultural preferences, limited survey data, and comparison with similar cities.
+<justification> Beta distribution is appropriate because this is a proportion bounded between 0 and 1.
+Estimated based on local cultural preferences, limited survey data, and comparison with similar cities.
 The standard deviation accounts for potential biases in available data and variations across different demographics. </justification>

 <confidence_level> Somewhat uncertain.
 Beverage preferences can vary significantly based on factors like age, cultural background, and local trends, which are not fully known. </confidence_level>